These are the top fashion trends New York girls are wearing this spring - ExBulletin

 Our team is dedicated to finding and telling you more about the products and deals we love.
 If you also like them and decide to purchase through the links below, we may receive a commission.
 Pricing and availability are subject to change.

 New York is one of the fashion capitals of the world.
-That’s why people from all over come to the city in February and September to fashion week, where designers like Brandon Maxwell, Anna Sui, Carolina Herrera, LaQuan Smith and more debut their collections for the upcoming season.
+That’s why people from all over come to the city in February and September to fashion week, where designers like Brandon Maxwell, Anna Sui, Carolina Herrera, LaQuan Smith and more launch their collections for the coming seasons.
 However, the fashion continues well beyond these two weeks.
-Walk down any city street, hop on the subway, or walk into a restaurant, and you’re sure to see an outfit you want to copy.
+Walk down any city street, hop on the subway, or walk into a restaurant, and you’re bound to see an outfit you want to copy.

 1. Oversized Blazers